17-sss/17-sss/README.md

 - 📫 How to reach me: xzxking17@gmail.com
 -->
 ## Welcome to my Github site.
-👋 Hello My name is Hoyoung, I worked as a software(Delphi) developer, and now I am studying other techniques to become a full stack developer.
+👋 Hello My name is Hoyoung, I worked as a software(Delphi) developer,<br/>
+and now I am studying other techniques to become a full stack developer.
 - 🌱 I’m currently learning **JavaScript, React, Redux, Node.js, express, MySQL**.